Alparse/databento-dotnet/BUILDING.md

-# Building Databento.NET
+# Building databento-dotnet

-This guide covers the complete build process for the Databento.NET project.
+This guide covers the complete build process for the databento-dotnet project.

 ## Prerequisites